Value of Former Ranks

 He is in fact claiming rank by stating that he is not claiming rank.
 And by saying he burnt his diplomas he is freeing himself from the need to back up his claim.
 So he is making a claim which he does not need to prove.
 Pretty clever actually.

-Watching the videos I noticed that in order to do his techniques you really need to have a basic understanding of Karate, Judo, and Jujitsu.
-Thus a background in the arts he is dismissing is actually a requirement for following his program successfully.
+Watching the videos I noticed that in order to do his techniques effectively you really need to have a basic understanding of Karate, Judo, and Jujitsu.
+Thus, a background in the arts he is dismissing is actually an essential requirement for following his program successfully.
 Truthfully it appeared that he only had a basic understanding of these arts himself.